Alchemist-X/howcryptoworksbook/Chapter_15_Prediction_Markets.md

 The timing was also problematic.
 Ethereum's high gas fees and slow transaction times made frequent trading expensive and frustrating.
 The broader crypto ecosystem lacked the infrastructure (wallets, fiat on-ramps, mobile interfaces) that would later make DeFi accessible to mainstream users.

-## Section III: The Breakthrough: Polymarket and Kalshi's Success Formula
+## Section III: The Breakthrough

-The 2024 election cycle marked a turning point for prediction markets, with **Polymarket** and **Kalshi** achieving unprecedented mainstream adoption and media attention.
-Their success came from learning the lessons of earlier failures and focusing on user experience over pure decentralization.
+The 2024 election cycle marked a turning point for prediction markets, with **Polymarket** achieving unprecedented mainstream adoption and media attention.
+Its success came from learning the lessons of earlier failures and focusing on user experience over pure decentralization.

 **Polymarket** emerged as the breakout star, processing over $3 billion in trading volume during the 2024 election cycle.
 Built on Polygon for low fees and fast transactions, Polymarket made several key design decisions that differentiated it from earlier attempts.
 Instead of complex tokenomics, it used simple USDC-denominated markets.
 Instead of decentralized resolution, it employed trusted oracles (UMA protocol) that could resolve markets quickly and reliably.